 Reasonable period of time

 At the DSB meeting on 28 September 2012, China stated that it intended to implement the DSB's recommendations and ruling in a manner that respects its WTO obligations.
 China added that it would need a reasonable period of time to do so.
 On 22 November 2012, China and the United States informed the DSB that they had agreed that the reasonable period of time for China to implement the DSB's recommendations and ruling shall be 11 months from the date of adoption of the panel report.
-Accordingly, the reasonable period of time expires on 31 July 2013.
+Accordingly, the reasonable period of time expired on 31 July 2013.
+At the DSB meeting on 23 July 2013, China reported that it had fully implemented the DSB's recommendations and rulings.
+The United States said that it did not agree with China's assertion that it had complied.
+The United States stated that it would monitor and review China's actions.